-*** SPECIAL ADDENDUM for 2022-2023 ***
+*** SPECIAL ADDENDUM for 2024-2025 ***

-If you volunteer at the Evolutionary Studies booth for 2 hours during the conference in Albuquerque, you will be eligible for an additional $500 in travel funds.
-Please note this conference is likely in fiscal year 23/24 unless you use funds for registration costs and other charges that can occur before June 1st.
+If you volunteer at the Evolutionary Studies booth for 2 hours during the conference in Athens, GA, you will be eligible for an additional $500 in travel funds.
+Please note this conference is likely in fiscal year 25/26 unless you use funds for registration costs and other charges that can occur before June 1st.